Pediatric Orthopedic Surgeons treating a Cervical Sprain

 Ice and/or heat therapy

-Ice should be applied within the first 48 hours of an injury to help reduce swelling.
-Heat or ice may be applied after 48 hours, depending on the patient’s preference.
+Parents should apply ice within the first 48 hours of an injury to help reduce swelling.
+Parents can apply Heat or ice after 48 hours, depending on the patient’s preference.
 Heat can aid in blood circulation and the delivery of healing nutrients to damaged tissues.
 To avoid skin damage, a layer should be kept between the skin and the hot/cold source, and applications should be limited to 10 to 20 minutes with rest periods in between.

 Physical therapy